American Indian Wars: Sheridan's campaigns

 Custer's force attacked the Cheyenne Indians and Black Kettle in the Battle of Washita River, and an estimated 100 Indians were killed and 50 taken prisoner.
 Custer lost 21 men killed and 13 men wounded, and a unit went missing under Major Elliott's command.
 Custer shot 675 ponies that were vital for the Indians' survival on the plains.
 Immediately following the battle, Sheridan received backlash from Washington politicians who defended Black Kettle as a peace-loving Indian.
 This began the controversy as to whether the event was best described as a military victory or as a massacre, a discussion which endures among historians to this day.

 Following Washita, Sheridan oversaw the refitting of the 19th Kansas and personally led them down the Washita River toward the Wichita Mountains.
 He met with Custer along the Washita River and they searched for Major Elliott's missing unit.
-They found the bodies of the missing unit--mutilated, some beyond recognition--and the bodies of Mrs. Blynn and her child who had been taken by Indians the previous summer near Fort Lyon.
-The defeat at Washita had scared many of the tribes and Sheridan was able to round up the majority of the Kiowa and Comanche people at Fort Cobb in December and get them to reservations.
-He began negotiations with Chief Little Robe of the Cheyennes and with Yellow Bear about living on the reservations.
+They found the bodies of the missing unit and the bodies of Mrs. Blynn and her child who had been taken by Indians the previous summer near Fort Lyon.
+The defeat at Washita had scared many of the tribes and Sheridan was able to round up the majority of the Kiowa and Comanche people at Fort Cobb in December and transport them to reservations.
+He began negotiations with Chief Little Robe of the Cheyenne and with Yellow Bear about living on the reservations.
 Sheridan then began the construction of Camp Sill, later called Fort Sill, named after General Sill who died at Stone River.

 Sheridan was called back to Washington following the election of President Grant.
 He was informed of his promotion to lieutenant general of the army and reassigned from the department.
 Sheridan protested and was allowed to stay in Missouri with the rank of lieutenant general.
 The last remnants of Indian resistance came from Tall Bull Dog soldiers and elements of the Sioux and Northern Cheyenne tribes.
 The 5th Cavalry from Fort McPherson were sent to handle the situation on the Platte River in Nebraska.
 In May, the two forces collided at Summit Springs and the Indians were pursued out of the region.
 This brought an end to Sheridan's campaign, as the Indians had successfully been removed from the Platte and Arkansas and the majority of those in Kansas had been settled onto reservations.
 Sheridan left in 1869 to take command of the Army and was replaced by Major General Schofield.